bradtho/bradtho.github.io/_posts/2021-06-01-github-and-azure-security.md

 ## Prerequisites

-Obviously please do go checkout the original post available [here](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/kickstart-collaborative-devsecops-practices-with-github-and/ba-p/2357730) especially if my CLI steps aren't making much sense.
+Obviously please do go checkout the original blog post available [here](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/kickstart-collaborative-devsecops-practices-with-github-and/ba-p/2357730) especially if my CLI steps aren't making much sense.

 I'm going to assume you already have an Azure Subscription to use - [free account](https://azure.microsoft.com/en-gb/free/).
 This will give you Azure Security Center from which we'll be switching on the Azure Defender.

-> If you don't have an Azure Container Registry (ACR) [here's a post](/technology/enable-azure-container-registry.md) on how to do that and get it setup with GitHub Actions to push container images up to a private registry.
+> If you don't have an Azure Container Registry (ACR) [here's a post](/technology/enable-azure-container-registry.md) on how to do that and get it setup with GitHub Actions to push container images up to a container registry.
 {: .notice--success}

 I'm also going to write ~~all~~ ~~most~~ as many as I can of the commands using **azure CLI** and **github CLI**.
 I may one day write a port for **Powershell** but I'm sure if you're using Powershell you'll already know what to do :wink: